Van Cleef & Arpels — A collector’s guide

 Following the Second World War the firm continued to expand, creating jewels for royalty, film stars and wealthy entrepreneurs.
 A growing emphasis on a more relaxed type of jewellery, however, led Van Cleef & Arpels to introduce an accessible range in 1954 that became well-known for its naturalistic forms and light-hearted themes.
 Diamonds were still used, but only as highlights.
 These attractive and wearable jewels were very popular in the 1950s, as confidence returned to a world that had been ravaged by war.

-Van Cleef & Arpels has for almost the past 20 years been owned by the Richemont Group.
+Van Cleef & Arpels is now owned by the Richemont Group.

 The Mystery Set by Van Cleef & Arpels